Kabarondo, Rwanda

-Kabarondo is a town in the Republic of Rwanda.
+Kabarondo is a town and sector in the Republic of Rwanda.

 Location

 Kabarondo is located in Kayonza District, Eastern Province.
 It is in the southeastern part of Rwanda, along the main road (RN3) from Kigali in Rwanda, to Nyakasanza, in Tanzania.
 Kabarondo is approximately 83 km by road southeast of Kigali, the capital and largest city of Rwanda.
 The coordinates of Kabarondo are:2°00'38.0"S, 30°33'27.0"E (Latitude:-2.010556; Longitude:30.557500).

 Points of interest

 The following points of interest are found in or near Kabarondo: